 The values of n, m and p should remain confidential.
 Knowing these values could allow information on individual businesses to be calculated.

-In this example, there are 10 businesses in a cell, of which four have returned their total turnover estimates, and n = 3, m = 1, and p = 95%.
+In this example, there are 10 businesses in a cell, of which four have returned their total purchases estimates, and n equals three, m equals one, and p equals 95%.